jnmclarty/WhitePaper/README.md

 1. **Underwriters**<sup id="a4">[4](#f4)</sup>

-In traditional debt markets, underwriters are entities that collect fees for  administering the public issuance of debt and pricing borrower default risk into the asset.
-In Dharma protocol, this definition is expanded and formalized. **An underwriter is a *trusted* entity that collects market-determined fees for performing the following functions:**
+In traditional debt markets, underwriters are entities that collect fees for administering the issuance of debt.
+Part of that role involves the enabling of default risk assessments.
+In Dharma protocol, this definition is expanded formalized. **An underwriter is a *trusted* entity that collects market-determined fees for performing the following functions:**

 - Originating a debt order from a borrower
 - Determining and negotiating the terms of the debt (i.e. term length, interest, amortization) with the potential debtor